We seem to say it every year, but every year it’s true: it’s going to be another terrific 12 months for classic car enthusiasts.

 In addition to the concours itself, there are driving tours, exclusive hypercar debuts and enough luxury brands on offer that you could be forgiven for thinking you’ve accidentally wandered into a Harrods summer party.

-The 2019 edition will feature a special tribute to Bentley, so expect plenty of Crewe’s finest on display.
+The 2019 edition has now been expanded to four days, with a cheaper public day closing proceedings.
+It will also feature a special tribute to Bentley, so expect plenty of Crewe’s finest on display.

 Concours of Elegance